spacetelescope/gwcs/docs/gwcs/user_introduction.rst

 ............................

 In the previous subsection the topic of extra coordinates to handle more general transform cases was introduced.
-Taking the MSA case in particular, how do we simplify the GWCS model for a given open slit without requiring the user to supply the corresponding i, j location explicitly?
+Taking the MOS case in particular, how do we simplify the GWCS model for a given open slit without requiring the user to supply the corresponding i, j location explicitly?
 There is a tool called fix_inputs_xxx that generates a new GWCS model where this method allows specifying